YahTheDev/hrp_pd_impound/README.md

 - **I will not be responsible for any damage this script could cause.**

 Known limitations:
-- When a player switches jobs they have to relog in order to be able to use these functionalities.
-This is because playerdata is only loaded at the start.
-This is the way it is for now.
 - If a user registred during this session the functionalities also seem to run into some problems, probably because of the same reason as the previous point.

 Any suggestions, help / tips or bug reports are welcome.